racersmith/routing/docs/how-it-works.md

 # How It Works

+Routing lets you configure URL paths to allow your users to navigate to specific parts and states of your app directly through their browser's address bar.

+In general, this brings your app closer to a regular web page in terms of usage standards.
+For example, this can be useful for letting users bookmark specific parts of your app, or enabling usage of the back and forward buttons to navigate throughout your app.

 ## Routing Basics

+A route is an object with, among other attributes, a URL path, and a form to open when navigating to this route.

 As an app developer, you will need to define routes for your app.
 When the URL changes, the router will look for a matching route.
+The ultimate goal is to open the form associated with the given URL.

 The router will attempt to match routes in the order they are defined.

 When a route is found, the router will call the route's `before_load` method.